dell/terraform-provider-ome/docs/resources/configuration_compliance.md

 Required:

 - `compliance_status` (String) End compliance status of the target device, used to check the drifts in the compliance status.
+Valid values are `Compliant`.
 - `device_service_tag` (String) Target device servicetag to be remediated.